quartznet/quartznet/docs/documentation/faq.md

 The reason is that depending on your trigger's schedule, and the particular daylight event, the trigger may be skipped or may appear to not fire for an hour or two.
 As examples, say you are in the United States, where daylight savings events occur at 2:00 am.
-If you have a CronTrrigger that fires every day at 2:15 am, then on the day of the beginning of daylight savings time the trigger will be skipped, since, 2:15 am never occurs that day.
+If you have a CronTrigger that fires every day at 2:15 am, then on the day of the beginning of daylight savings time the trigger will be skipped, since, 2:15 am never occurs that day.
 If you have a CronTrigger that fires every 15 minutes of every hour of every day,